 A four-year course providing a solid foundation in Mechanical Engineering along with specialist expertise in the integration of electrical and mechanical systems.
+Students can also take the Industrial Placement Year, providing the opportunity for a year-long placement with an engineering-based organisation.

 Mechatronics is central to an enormous number of technological possibilities.
 This course will demonstrate how mechanical, electrical and control engineering can improve design and manufacturing processes.
 You will gain an in-depth understanding of sensors, instrumentation and signal processing for structural design.
 You will also get to explore the growing area of automation and robotics.